 An educator should refrain from the use of alcohol and/or tobacco during the course of professional practice and should never use illegal or unauthorized drugs.
+Ethical conduct includes, but is not limited to, the following:

 • Factually representing the dangers of alcohol, tobacco and illegal drug use and abuse to students during the course of professional practice.